 Art and Design at Uffculme School is interesting, fun and enjoyable.

 All students study Art and Design in Key Stage 3.
 We encourage development of ideas and problem solving, both essential life skills, as well as encouraging students to appreciate things aesthetically and developing their technical skills.
 Students are given the opportunity to work in a range of different media, from computer generated art to sculpting in clay as well as more traditional drawing and painting skills.
-At Uffculme we use sketchbooks to document the creative process and encourage reflection upon this.
+At Uffculme School, we use sketchbooks to document the creative process and encourage reflection upon this.
 Students are encouraged to take creative risks and have fun exploring their ideas.

-The Art GCSE is an optional course suitable for any pupil who has enthusiasm and commitment.
+The Art GCSE is an optional course suitable for any student who has enthusiasm and commitment.
 Skill levels may vary, but a positive attitude to improvement and learning is very important.
 This course will include preparation and sketchbook work, research, drawing and development of idea.
 Students will use a variety of different media and the use of artists to create ambitious final pieces.

 Art and Design is all about ideas and self-expression.
 The UK leads the world in the creative industries and they are the fastest growing sectors in the UK economy.
 They contribute over £115bn to the UK economy and account for 10% of Gross Domestic Product, making them Britain’s leading industries.
 Britain has Europe’s largest architecture industry and the world’s third largest advertising industry.
 These areas, together with fine art, crafts, design, fashion, film, computer games, publishing and TV represent over 2 million jobs.